PASTAplus/PEP/peps/pep-9.md

 ### Implementation Strategy for PASTA

-The **AuthZ** service must integrate seamlessly into PASTA's current authorization workflow.
-Three separate tasks must be addressed: (1) Service method ACRs for both the DPM and AM services must be migrated to the **AuthZ** ACR registry; (2) the existing `access_matrix` database table, including principal owners stored in the DPM `resource_registry` database table, must be migrated to the **AuthZ** ACR registry with PASTA IDs; and (3) the DPM service must be modified to use the REST API methods of the **AuthZ** service (above) in lieu of its internal authorization processing.
+The *authorization service* service must integrate seamlessly into PASTA's current authorization workflow.
+Three separate tasks must be addressed: (1) Service method ACRs for both the DPM and AM services must be migrated to the *authorization service* ACR registry; (2) the existing `access_matrix` database table, including principal owners stored in the DPM `resource_registry` database table, must be migrated to the *authorization service* ACR registry with PASTA IDs; and (3) the DPM service must be modified to use the REST API methods of the *authorization service* service (above) in lieu of its internal authorization processing.

 #### Principal Owner and Access Matrix Migration for Data Package Resources

-For each data package, an entry in the **AuthZ** ACR registry for every data package resource, including the data package itself, will be required for the principal owner.
-This should be followed by migrating corresponding entries of each data package resource found in the `access_matrix` database table to the **AuthZ** ACR registry.
+For each data package, an entry in the *authorization service* ACR registry for every data package resource, including the data package itself, will be required for the principal owner.
+This should be followed by migrating corresponding entries of each data package resource found in the `access_matrix` database table to the *authorization service* ACR registry.
 (Note that data packages that are not represented in the `access_matrix` imply a full embargo of the data package exists and all access privileges, other than for the owner, are denied.)

-1. An **AuthZ** `access_matrix` database table (see *AuthZ Access Control Rule Registry* [above](https://github.com/PASTAplus/PEP/blob/main/peps/pep-9.md#authz-access-control-rule-registry)).
+1. An *authorization service* `access_matrix` database table (see The *authorization service* Access Control Rule Registry [above](https://github.com/PASTAplus/PEP/blob/main/peps/pep-9.md#authz-access-control-rule-registry)).
 2.